hnrqbaggio/slingshot/README.md

 ## What this DOES NOT do?

 > In absulutely NO CIRCUNSTANCES this program will directly transmit ANY data to the Internet and/or touch ANY files in your computer beyond the ones being mvoed into the sub-folders.

-This program will not ask ANY information beyond the location of the Tibia screenshots folder.
-IN NO CIRCUNSTANCES IT WILL ASK ANY PERSONAL INFORMATION OR ACCOUNT INFORMATION TO ACCESS THE GAME.
+> This program will not ask ANY information beyond the location of the Tibia screenshots folder.
+IT WILL NEVER ASK ANY PERSONAL INFORMATION OR ACCOUNT INFORMATION TO ACCESS THE GAME.

 ## How to "install" the program?